 - Last will and testament

 - Power of attorney for emergency (finance and property)

-- Powers of attorney for an emergency (finance and property) x 2
+- Power of attorney for finance and property

-While the pricing is already competitive as is, Willful is offering my readers an extra $20 off using the promo code SAVVY20.
+While the pricing is already competitive as is, Willful is offering our readers an extra $20 off using the promo code SAVVY20.

 How To Create a Legal Will With Willful

 Willful is set up to eliminate the stress that often comes with writing a will.

 Although there is no rush for you to complete the process in one sitting, Willful actually makes it possible to create your legal will online in 15-20 minutes.

 To get started: